Ketchup08/Ketchup08/README.md

 - 👋 Hi, I’m @Ketchup08
-- 👀 I’m interested in ...Data Analytics
+- 👀 I’m interested in ...Python and Backend development
-- 🌱 I’m currently learning ...Data Modeling
-- 💞️ I’m looking to collaborate on ...Data Analysis
+- 💞️ I’m looking to collaborate on ...
+Fullstack projects
 - 📫 How to reach me ...email me -kratikagupta0802@gmail.com

 <!---